rashadwest/rashadwest.github.io/_posts/2020-06-23-I_wil_be_a_Leading_Data_Scientist.md

-# I will be a Data Scientist
+# I will be a Leading Data Scientist
 ## How do I get started on my first project?

 A SSH key is a stardard component of the secure shell protocal suite found on Unix like and Microsoft window computer systems.